 Perhaps the last ‘big’ attraction on Mull is Duart Castle which is situated just a few miles from the ferry arrival point at Craignure village.

 This fascinating castle has been standing on the Isle of Mull since the 13th-century but was left in ruin until only around a hundred years ago, at which time an extensive restoration project began to return the dilapidated building into something resembling its former glory.

 The castle sits on a promontory overlooking the beautiful Sound of Mull and it’s surrounded on all sides by a wide expanse of grassland that’s a haven for wildlife.

 There are also several areas of shingle beach that kids can run around and explore, while adults will appreciate the stunning views towards Tobermory in the north with the constant flow of ships that make their way towards Mull’s biggest town.
 It’s a really interesting place to visit and although many of the rooms in the castle are off-limits there’s still plenty to see.

-I could go on about all the golf courses, the stone circles, the pony treks and the boat trips on the Isle of Mull, but I think you’ve got the idea by now, so why not take a trip there yourself and make up your own mind?
+I could go on about all the golf courses, the stone circles, the pony treks and the boat trips on the Isle of Mull, but I think you’ve got the idea by now, so why not take a journey there yourself and make up your own mind?

 One final tip – get yourself a decent map to make the most of your time on Mull.
 I prefer waterproof Ordnance Survey maps which you can buy from their online store.
 Buy OS Landranger maps direct from Ordnance Survey.